 What aspect of sturgeon culture leads to 12n production?

-We hypothesize that oocyte aging during the time lapse between ovulation and fertilization in captive breeding may be causing causing 2nd polar body retention.
+We are investigating several aspects of captive spawning that might lead to 2nd polar body retention.
+One is oocyte aging, which occurs in the time lapse between ovulation and fertilization.
 As fish eggs age, the cytoskeletal components necessary for ejecting the 2nd polar body successfully begin to break down.
-We are working with two caviar farms to do time trial experiments, intentionally aging eggs after ovulation and comparing rates of spontaneous autopolyploidy between aged eggs and controls.
+We also believe that mechanical shock from vigorous stirring of eggs during de-adhesion (de-clumping) can cause 2nd polar body retention.
+We are working with multiple caviar farms to do experiments comparing rates of spontaneous autopolyploidy in control vs. aged eggs and gently vs. vigorously stirred eggs.

 Which is the best method to determine ploidy of captive white sturgeon?